aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/final-project/index.md

 ## Deliverables

-### Project Proposal (Friday, November 10)
+### Project Proposal (Friday, November 8)

-Submit a link to an online document (Miro board, [newmedia.dog](https://newmedia.dog/), Google Doc, OneDrive etc.) of your project proposal [via MyCourses](https://mycourses.aalto.fi/mod/assign/view.php?id=1113720).
+Submit a link to an online document (Miro board, [Physical Computing courses site](https://physcomp.newmedia.dog/), Google Doc, OneDrive etc.) of your project proposal [via MyCourses]().
 It should include the following:
 - A short description of your idea.
 What do you want to do?
 Why?
 - How are you going to do it?
 Do you think you need some special software libraries?
 Are there some things that you do not have any idea how to even get started with?
 Are you using p5.js or something else?
 - Open questions that you have about the project or the implementation.
 - 1-3 examples of works that other people have done that are similar.
+- Are you combining this project with another course?
+(Physical Computing 21st Century Art & Science Lab, Storytelling etc.)

 {{<hint info>}}
 Note that your project can and probaly will change as you work on it.
 This is totally ok.
 Think of this document as a notebook that you keep updating as you work on your idea.
 Keep on adding references, code samples, sketches etc. to this "notebook"